 Hello, my name is Mike Dacey.
 I am Assistant Professor of Philosophy at Bates College.
 My main research interests include philosophy of psychology, philosophy of science, history of science, and moral psychology.
 I received my PhD in the Philosophy-Neuroscience-Psychology Program at Washington University in St. Louis in 2015.

-My work centers on questions about how we can evaluate competing hypotheses about how the mind works based on the evidence we have.
+My work considers how we can make claims about the mind, given the evidence we can get.
 Minds are not observable, and it is often unclear what inferences one can make about the mind based on behavioral or neurological evidence.
-This is especially difficult with animal minds that may seem alien to our own.
-The literature on these questions has focused on several inference methods and worries that I think are best resolved by evidence.
-The key is to be modest about how much we can learn from a single model, a single experiment, or a single piece of evidence more generally.
+This is especially difficult with animal minds that may seem quite alien to our own.

-Association is perhaps the prototypical 'simple' psychological process, and it has been a central concept in psychology and philosophy of mind since the 18th century.
+A second, overlapping, line of research examines the concept of association through historical and current work in philosophy of mind, psychology, and computational neuroscience.
+Association is seen today as the prototypical 'simple' psychological process, and it has been a central concept in psychology and philosophy of mind since the 18th century.
 In my work, I propose a new understanding of what it means to say that two concepts are associated.
-Again, these models must be interpreted modestly.
-Association is usually thought of as a simple kind of mechanism, and I argue that it should not be.
-Associative descriptions of a process are highly abstract, partial descriptions that do not imply that the process is simple.
+I argue that associative models are highly abstract, partial descriptions that do not imply that the process is simple.
+This has implications for the science of animal minds, but also for how we understand the human unconscious.
+Despite the fact that this is a revision of current understanding, there are precursors to it in forgotten historical views.
+A fuller understanding of the British Empiricist Associationist tradition of the 18th and 19th centuries demonstrates a place for such a view.

 Questions about the nature and operations of other minds remain difficult, but I hope my work helps point to a way forward.